NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 • Visit local colleges or community centers for workshops on design topics.

-How Difficult is It to Learn Design?
+How Difficult Is It to Learn Design?

 Since design encompasses a wide variety of skills and tools, the difficulty level varies depending on the chosen focus area.
 Some design disciplines may be more challenging than others, particularly when transitioning from 2D to 3D design.
 Nevertheless, a foundational understanding of the principles of design can enhance learning experiences across the board.